KrajaniXPolska1/ESP_OS/README.md

 - logo command: show logo of **ESP OS**
 - random number command: generates random number in the range from 1 to 99

+# Installation
+to install **ESP OS** on the your ESP device you need to add esp boards to arduino ide. after that just load the .ino file nad upload to your esp device.

 # Changelog
 ## 0.1
 - added about command